2019 Food Tour of Central Japan

 DAY 6: KANAZAWA AND SHIRAKAWA-GO

 A day-trip to the UNESCO World Heritage village of Shirakawa-go takes us to another world.
-A few hours is set aside to explore this charming rural village surrounded by mountains and early autumn colour.
+A few hours are set aside to explore this charming rural village surrounded by mountains and early autumn colour.
 The village has the famous thatched-roof farmhouses known as gassho-zukuri (meaning “hands clasped together in prayer”).
 Their steeply-slanted roofs were built to withstand the region’s heavy snowfalls.
 The unusual construction techniques use to build these houses and how people survived in the rugged mountain conditions are a story in its own right.

 We stop for a typical lunch of country-style buckwheat soba noodles in the village and then head back to Kanazawa by private minivan.